tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_make_curl_call.md

 path1: /likeadeveloper.html
 ---

+In this section, you'll use cURL to make the same weather API requests you made previously with Postman.
 If you haven't installed cURL, see [cURL intro and installation](docapis_install_curl.html) first.

-In this section, you'll use cURL to make the same weather API requests you made previously with Postman.
+* TOC
+{:toc}

 ## Prepare the weather request in cURL format